timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-21:
+# Objectives for Today 2020-07-22:

-- Misc. todo hunting in Turbo Boom! to Todouesday.
+- Building a better screenshot tool for TurtleBrains (or hacking for today only)
-- Generate a Weekly Topic for Discord
+- Taking a screenshot of each level for level select.
+- If time; cleanup old and unused assets.